Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Simulations

-In the remainder of this section, we analyze the performance of Algorithm~\ref{alg:grsp} in the {\it sparse} high-dimensional setting.
-For comparision, we only compare the performance of Algorithm~\ref{alg:grsp} with methods that have high-dimensional consistency guarantees, namely the PC algorithm~\cite{KB07} and GES \cite{Marloes16,VAN13}.
-The initial permutation of Algorithm~\ref{alg:grsp} and its associated minimal I-MAP are used as a starting point in Algorithm~\ref{alg:emmd} (``high-dim greedy SP'').
-To better understand the influence of accurately selecting an initial minimal I-MAP to the performance of Algorithm~\ref{alg:grsp}, we also considered the case when the moral graph of the data-generating DAG is given as prior knowledge (``high-dim greedy SP on moral graph'').
-In analogy to the passage from Algorithm~\ref{alg_triangle_SP} to Algorithm~\ref{alg: greedy sp depth and start control} for the sake of computational feasibility, we similarly conducted our high-dimensional simulations using Algorithm~\ref{alg:grsp} with a search depth of $d = 1$ and $r = 50$.
+In the remainder of this section, we analyze the performance of Algorithm~\ref{alg:grsp} in the sparse high-dimensional setting.
+We compared the performance of Algorithm~\ref{alg:grsp} with $d = 1$ and $r = 50$ with methods that have high-dimensional consistency guarantees; namely the PC-algorithm~\cite{KB07} and greedy equivalence search \cite{Marloes16,VAN13}.
+The initial permutation of Algorithm~\ref{alg:emmd} and its associated minimal independence map were used as a starting point in Algorithm~\ref{alg:grsp}, called high-dim greedy SP in Figure~\ref{fig:high_dim_roc}.
+To understand the influence of accurately selecting an initial minimal independence map on the performance of Algorithm~\ref{alg:grsp}, we also considered the case when the moral graph of the data-generating DAG is given as prior knowledge; these results appear in Figure~\ref{fig:high_dim_roc} (d)-(f).
+Figure~\ref{fig:high_dim_roc} compares the skeleton recovery of Algorithm~\ref{alg:grsp} with the PC-algorithm and greedy equivalence search, both without prior knowledge of the moral graph (subfigures (a)-(c)), and with prior knowledge of the moral graph (subfigures (d)-(f)).
+We used the ARGES-CIG algorithm~\cite{Marloes16} to run greedy equivalence search with knowledge of the moral graph.

-Figure~\ref{fig:high_dim_roc} compares the skeleton recovery of high-dimensional greedy SP (Algorithm~\ref{alg:grsp}) with the PC algorithm and GES, both without (``high-dim greedy SP'', ``high-dim PC'' and ``high-dim GES'') and with prior knowledge of the moral graph (``high-dim greedy SP on moral graph'', ``high-dim PC on moral graph'' and ``high-dim GES on moral graph'').
-Note that for GES given the moral graph, we used the ARGES-CIG algorithm presented in~\cite{Marloes16}.

 The number of nodes in our simulations is $p=100$, the number of samples considered is $n = 300$, and the neighborhood sizes used are $s = 0.2$, $1$ and $2$.
-We varried the tuning parameters of each algorithm; namely, the significance level $\alpha$ for the PC and the greedy SP algorithms and the penalization parameter $\lambda_n$ for GES.
-We then reported the average number of true positives and false positives for each tuning parameter in the ROC plots shown in Figure~\ref{fig:high_dim_roc}.
-The result shows that, unlike the low-dimensional setting, although greedy SP is still comparable to the PC algorithm and GES in the high-dimensional setting, GES tends to achieve a slightly better performance in some of the settings.
+We varied the tuning parameters of each algorithm; namely, the significance level $\alpha$ for the PC-algorithm and Algorithm~\ref{alg:grsp}, and the penalization parameter $\lambda_n$ for greedy equivalence search.
+We reported the average number of true positives and false positives for each tuning parameter in the plots shown in Figure~\ref{fig:high_dim_roc}.
+This figure shows that, unlike the low-dimensional setting, although Algorithm~\ref{alg:grsp} is still comparable to the PC-algorithm and greedy equivalence search in the high-dimensional setting, greedy equivalence search tends to achieve a slightly better performance in some of the settings.